2005 Château Figeac, St Emilion, Bordeaux

 Description

-Horizontal Tasting of 2005s on 12/11/09.
-Because of its high proportion of Cabernets, Figeac is always the most restrained (and sometimes misunderstood) of the best St. Emilions, with a lacy quality in lighter years, but with a beguiling presentation in the best.
-In 2005 the wine has majestic harmony for, although the tannins are exceptional, they are also perfectly ripened.
+Because of its high proportion of Cabernets, Figeac is always the most restrained (and sometimes misunderstood) of the best St. Emilions, with a lacy quality in lighter years but a beguiling presentation in the best.
+In 2005, the wine had majestic harmony, and although the tannins were exceptional, they were also perfectly ripened.
 The finish is lifted by a creamy, fresh acidity whilst the multitude of scents and flavours of black fruit, leather, dried spice and liquorice swirl and ascend on the palate.
-This is an impeccable Figeac, almost accessible now, but glorious in 10 years (and for many more after that).
+This is an impeccable Figeac, almost accessible now but glorious in 10 years (and for many more after that).

 wine at a glance